Canadian Football Hall of Fame

-The Canadian Football Hall of Fame (CFHOF) is a not-for-profit corporation, located in Hamilton, Ontario, that celebrates great achievements in Canadian football.
+The Canadian Football Hall of Fame (CFHOF) is a not-for-profit corporation, located in Hamilton, Ontario, that celebrates achievements in Canadian football.
 It is maintained by the Canadian Football League (CFL).
 It includes displays about the CFL, Canadian university football and Canadian junior football history.

-The Hall previously had a main feature in the central portion of the museum where inducted members, each with a metal bust depicting their head, were displayed prior to the physical building being closed.
-There were also featured displays that highlight each CFL team's history, and an interactive Field goal kicking exhibit.
-The CFHOF is currently changing to a de-centralized model, which does not included a main museum building (see "Today" below).
+The Hall previously had a main feature in the central portion of the museum where the metal busts of inducted members were displayed prior to the physical building being closed.
+There were also featured displays that highlight each CFL team's history, and an interactive field goal kicking exhibit.
+The CFHOF is currently changing to a de-centralized model, which does not include a main museum building.

 Once during every CFL season, the Hall sponsors the induction ceremony of former players.
 Included in the "Hall of Fame Weekend" is a regular season game, usually (but not always) affiliated with the Hamilton Tiger-Cats.
 Traditionally, the inducted players will come to the Hall and make an acceptance speech in front of the building where their newly sculpted bust is unveiled.
 A player must be retired from the game for at least three years before being eligible for consideration.
 A Hall of Fame voting committee is composed of sports writers, selected CFL executives and inducted members.

 History

 The Canadian Football Hall of Fame officially opened on November 28, 1972.
-Originally located in downtown Hamilton, it moved to Tim Hortons Field, home of the Hamilton Tiger-Cats in 2016.
+The building was designed by Munro Ploen & Associates of Hamilton.
+Originally located in downtown Hamilton, it moved to Tim Hortons Field, home of the Hamilton Tiger-Cats, in 2016.
 The Canadian Football Hall of Fame was awarded to the City of Hamilton in June 1963 following the invitation of Mayor Lloyd Douglas Jackson.
 The Hamilton Parks Board offered a space near Civic Stadium.
-Ivan Miller, former sports editor of The Spectator, was named the first curator.
+In 1963, Ivan Miller, former sports editor of The Hamilton Spectator, was named the first curator.
 Soon after, the Board of Education purchased the land and building.
 The Hall moved to its new location in 1972 and closed on September 19, 2015.
 In 2015, responsibility for the museum moved from the City of Hamilton to the CFL.

 The old Canadian Football Hall of Fame building was easily identified by the slightly-larger-than-life metal sculpture Touchdown, featuring a successful receiver being tackled.
 The sculpture has since been moved to Tim Hortons Field Gate 3.
-Tim Hortons Field also has 3 display areas - the Grey Cup display at Gate 3, the Media Hall of Fame Wing in the press box area, and the main display area in the premium level concourse.
+Tim Hortons Field also has 3 display areas – the Grey Cup display at Gate 3, the Media Hall of Fame Wing in the press box area, and the main display area in the premium level concourse.
 The main display area will feature all 296 busts (as of March 2018) and rotating displays of various artifacts.
-The displays are accessible during Hamilton Tiger-Cats home games (club level display open to all ticket holders 15 minutes after the end of the game), as well as Wednesday evenings and Saturday mornings to the public at no charge.
+The displays are accessible during Hamilton Tiger-Cats home games (club-level display open to all ticket holders 15 minutes after the end of the game).
 The CFHOF also has travelling displays for different CFL team home fields, the Grey Cup, and other events.